CollierCZ/docs-media/java-rx-sdk-reame.md

 String projectId = "683771be-aa26-4887-b1b6-482f56418ffd";

 // Type resolvers are required to convert the retrieved content items to their strongly-typed models
-// based on their 'system.type' property.
+// based on their 'system.type' property
 List<TypeResolver<?>> typeResolvers = new ArrayList<>();

 // First, create strongly-typed models representing your items.